gigasquid/wonderland-clojure-katas/alphabet-cipher/README.md

 ## Instructions

-- Clone of fork this repo
+- Clone or fork this repo
 - `cd alphabet-cipher`
 - Run the tests with `lein test`
 - Make the tests pass!